-when I joined the university in 2022, I had no time to follow up with Saham gradually all members left it. despite traveling in the first year and only attending finals, I was able to join clubs and communities now and then, I joined GDSC and I got to know many members including Reem Mohammed, who introduced me to an opportunity designer at a Fintech start-up called Tutipay, co-founded by Mohammed Yousif (the person
+When I joined the university in 2022, I had no time to follow up with Saham; gradually, all members left it.
+Despite traveling in the first year and only attending finals, I was able to join clubs and communities every now and then.
+I joined GDSC, and I got to know many members, including Reem Mohammed, who introduced me to an opportunity as; designer at a Fintech startup called Tutipay, co-founded by Mohammed Yousif (the person Reem shared my contact with).

-Reem shared my contact with), and we chatted on WhatsApp I was lucky, he knew my elder brother, later he tasked me to do some illustrations (I was kinda bad at Adobe Illustrator but I managed to get it done), and I was invited to an interview and after a day they told I'm in.
-I was 18, and that was my first position where I did everything from graphics design video editing, and animations to user experience and interfaces, despite only showing up in the office 3 times, I worked remotely most of the time, we were building the next Fintech solution for Sudanese people our funding was good, but unfortunately, the joy never continued as the war happened and we couldn't manage to get anything from our office.
+I was lucky, he knew my elder brother, later he tasked me to do some illustrations (I was kinda bad at Adobe Illustrator, but I managed to get it done), and I was invited to an interview, after a day they told me I'm in.
+I was 18, and that was my first position in a startup.
+I did everything from graphics design, video editing, and animations to user experience and interfaces.
+Despite only showing up in the office 3 times, I worked remotely most of the time.

 Tutipay journey taught me a bunch of stuff

-connections are important to find opportunities
+Connections are important to find opportunities

-I felt I was not the center of the world and there were more people out there building real things working tirelessly and more experienced
+I felt I was not the center of the world, and there were more people out there building real things, working tirelessly, and more experienced

 that companies require funding and teams (you can't do it all yourself)

-kind CEO or CTO is all you need
+A kind CEO or CTO is all you need

 My recent articles: